Multi-Channel MOSRA: Mean Opinion Score and Room Acoustics Estimation Using Simulated Data and a Teacher Model: Methods

 \subsection{Loss function}

-To train the multi-channel MOSRA network, we used mean squared error (MSE) with the same loss weights as the original MOSRA paper \cite{hajal2022mosra}.
+To train the network, we use the mean squared error (MSE) with the same loss weights as in \cite{hajal2022mosra}.
 The loss used for training is shown in Eq. \ref{eq:loss}.
+Where $N$ is the number of samples in a minibatch.

-Similarly to the original training scheme, we choose to normalize our labels with the mean and standard deviations to ensure that all the model outputs have the same range.
+Similarly to the original training scheme, we normalize the labels with the mean and standard deviations across the dataset to ensure that all the model outputs have the same range.